emmaguy/video-pocket/readme.md

 Observables are exposed on this interface from the view, allowing the Presenters to subscribe to them in their lifecycle method, onViewAttached.
 A CompositeSubscription lives in the base class of Presenter, each subscription is added to this composite via the method `unsubscribeOnViewDetach`, which will unsubscribe from all subscriptions when the view is detached.

 Presenters are injected into their views using Dagger.
-Supports device rotation with an in-memory cache of Dagger Components on the Application.
+Supports device rotation with an in-memory cache of Dagger Components on the Application, handled by `BaseApplication`.

 Unit tested to verify a reasonable number of possible scenarios:
  - successful retrieval and sorting of videos by their duration